Table of Contents

 dot -Tpng unpositioned_dot_output.dot -o unpositioned_dot_output.png

-• The successful mapping results will be saved in unpositioned_dot_output.png and positioned_dot_output.png.
+4. The successful mapping results will be saved as unpositioned_dot_output.png and positioned_dot_output.png.

 Running UGRAMM: